Is There a Dimmer Outlook Ahead for BEST Inc. (BEST)?

-BEST Inc. (NYSE:BEST) went up by 3.54% from its latest closing price compared to the recent 1-year high of $6.54.
-The company’s stock price has collected 5.67% of gains in the last five trading sessions.
+BEST Inc. (NYSE:BEST) went up by 1.99% from its latest closing price compared to the recent 1-year high of $6.54.
 Press Release reported on 12/10/20 that BEST Inc. to Launch New Flagship Sortation Center in Southeast Asia Ahead of Peak Holiday Deliveries

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.